tbarron/PyBP/pages/02_bricks.md

 ---
-title: Bricks, not Monoliths
+title: 2.
+Bricks, not Monoliths
 ---
-'''
-== Bricks, Not Monoliths

-Design your functions and methods as many tiny bricks rather than a few huge monoliths.
+Design functions and methods as many tiny bricks rather than a few huge monoliths.

 **Why**: